unipeer/chainlink-upi-adapter/README.md

 # PayPal External Adapter

 ## TODO

+* Update to have collect request expire 10 minutes after
 * Update to use chainlink outgoin auth
-* DEVOPS: update upi-adapter production proxy use
-* Update to have collect request expire 10 minutes after

 * Have a scheduling mechanism for getting tx status if no callback

+* Have a scheduling mechanism for refreshing bank session token.
 * Create an abstraction for using different Banks API's

 ## How to use